For Liberty and Nothing More

 1. Taking from Joe and giving to John is sinful and tyrannical.
 What one individual must work for and give there life, blood, and sweat for another individual is not entitled to.
 The only legitimate form of welfare derives from voluntary individual donations (not like the voluntary income tax system as Senate Majority Leader Harry Reid brazenly claims) that may be paid directly or though a nongovernmental organization.
 The tax system is not a method to redistribute wealth.
 Governmental welfare breeds dependence and enslave the mind and spirit of individuals.

 You cannot legislate the poor into freedom by legislating the wealthy out of freedom.
 What one person receives without working for, another person must work for without receiving.
 The government cannot give to anybody anything that the government does not first take from somebody else.
 When half of the people get the idea that they do not have to work because the other half is going to take care of them, and when the other half gets the idea that it does no good to work because somebody else is going to get what they work for, that, my dear friend, is about the end of any nation.
-You cannot multiply wealth by dividing it.
+You cannot multiply wealth by dividing it.2.
+Using government to force a change in societal norms or individual beliefs is immoral.
+Libertarians make no predication's about the morality of any given issue unless an individuals actions violate the Liberty of another.
+If you fail to understand this let me sum it up briefly: what someone else does is there own business until it violates another persons choice to live in a manner that they choose.
+If you still don't understand let me put it this way: mind your own business not mine!

 -The late Dr. Adrian Rogers